chpatton013/comedian/doc/SPECIFICATION_FORMAT.md

 * A plus (`+`) after a type indicates that the rule is repeated 1 or more times
 * A carrot (`^`) after a type indicates that the rule is mutually-exclusive with all other carrots
+* An ampersand (`&`) after a type indicates that the rule is mutually-inclusive with all other ampersands
 * A question-mark (`?`) after a type indicates that the rule is optional

 The grammar begins parsing at `Root`.